3/4" Solid Color Tyvek®

 Written by Michele Wheat

-Developing the skill of handwriting may seem like an outdated concern, however; even in today's digital age, it is essential to keep handwriting a priority.
-Good handwriting can help adults in many aspects of their life and is not just a skill for children learning to write to practice.
+Developing good penmanship may seem like an outdated concern.
+However, even in today's digital age, it is essential to keep handwriting a priority.
+Good handwriting can help adults in many aspects of their life and is not just a skill for children.
 Research has shown that different parts of our brain are activated when we write by hand than when we type something on a computer or phone.
 By slowing down and using our hands to write on paper, our brains are more engaged and, therefore, more likely to remember what we write.
-Successful business people often have a notepad and pen on them at all times to write down ideas when they cannot get on their device.
+Successful business people often have a notepad and pen on them at all times to write down ideas when they cannot reach their device.
 Handwritten notes can be much more personal, unique, and memorable than a typed message.
 Learning and practicing handwriting can start at an early age from activities that strengthen fine motor muscles and can even continue into adulthood as an art form.

 Why Handwriting Matters and Ways to Teach It: Handwriting is a base skill upon which reading fluency and many other life skills are built, so learn these methods to hand down this crucial skill.